NeonMando158/sprint-tracker/README.txt

 Solution & Approach

-1. For the following task I have chosen OOPs Javascript to build the Main Interface Class
+1. For the following task I have chosen OOPs Javascript & Maven Jetty Test Driven Deployment to build the Solution.
+Refer .java files for the Card Class and sample outline of how i began solving the problem via javascript as well.s

 	function Iteration(sprintname, sprintnumber, columns, duration, velocity ){
 		this.name = {sprintname, sprintnumber};